j3sch/imagechase/README.md

-### IMAGECHASE
+## IMAGECHASE

 This is the proof of concept page.
 The site is available under the url https://imagechase.herokuapp.com/.
 To be able to test all functions and features of the site, you need an admin login.
 Use the following login data to log in as admin.

 email: `admin@imagechase.com`
 password: `Imagechase_2021`

-An account can also be created to experience the normal user experience.
+To experience the normal user experience, an account can be created.

-##### DEVELOPMENT SETUP
+### DEVELOPMENT SETUP

 It is important that Docker is installed so that the application can be started locally.
-You must first remove all `_example` from the `.env` and `.env.local`.
-So that the environment variables can be used for the application.
+To setup your local develpment environment you must first create some environment variables.
+To do so you copy the `.env` files and then remove the `_example` extension.
+You find them in `/.env`, `/frontend/.env.local` and `/backend/.env`.
 After that, the application can be started with a `docker compose up` in the root folder.